Director: Glenn Treisman, M.D., Ph.D.

 Our treatment goal is to increase function including the reduction of chronic pain, accompanying emotional and medical complications, and physical deterioration.
 This can only be accomplished when a patient forms collaborative relationships with a staff of experts.
 The program is highly structured and active with an emphasis on promoting independence.
 It is completely voluntary.
 You may refuse to comply with the treatment plan at any time and be discharged from the program.

 Immediately upon admission, your need for medication will be assessed and all medications that you are taking will be reviewed.
 Most chronic pain conditions, especially neuropathic pain, can be treated with medications and many options are available.
-Unfortunately, medications produce side-effects or can have harmful interactions with other medications — all without relieving pain significantly.
-We will want to eliminate the use of ineffective medications and educate you about pharmacological treatments for pain and related conditions.
-If you have developed a drug dependence disorder (addiction), detoxification and specialized drug treatment services are available.
+Unfortunately, medications produce side-effects or can have harmful interactions with other medications - all without relieving pain significantly.
+We will eliminate the use of ineffective medications, like opiates and benzodiazepines, and educate you about pharmacological treatments for pain and related conditions.

 Treatment of Depression and Anxiety